sidney-eliot/3d-artists-handbook/content/glossary.md

 #### Handedness with Normal maps
 Normal maps can either be Direct X or Open GL.
-To go from one to the other the green channel from the normal maps needs to be flipped.
+To go from one to the other, the green channel from the normal maps needs to be flipped.

 #### Handedness with Objects
 For objects it's as following: